Are you ready for Summer?

 There are a hundred and one toys in the house.
 There are books to read.
 There’s a street outside to play in.

 Whenever my son says “I am bored”, my response is always,

 “That’s not for me to solve.
 It’s yours.
-You can either find a way to play and enjoy your toys or you can just sit there and stare in space and relish in your boredom – you might even come up with an idea to save the world that way”.
+You can either find a way to play and enjoy your toys or you can just sit there and stare in space and be thankful of your luxury that is boredom – you might even come up with an idea to save the world that way”.